Nicky Scarfo Jr.: Early life

+Philadelphia crime family

-Early years in the Scarfo crime family
+Early years in Philadelphia

-After graduation, Nicky Scarfo allegedly became involved in organized crime.
+After graduation, Nicky Scarfo Jr. allegedly became involved in organized crime.
 He became a close friend of Joseph "Skinny Joey" Merlino, the son of Scarfo crime family underboss Chuckie Merlino.
 However, the relationship with Joey Merlino was to prove inauspicious.
 Their friendship, which was very close, ruptured in 1988 when Chuckie Merlino was convicted of racketeering and sentenced to 45 years in a federal penitentiary.
 Merlino was then demoted by the elder Scarfo, and Nicky Scarfo Jr. allegedly ended his friendship with Joey Merlino at this time.
 Philadelphia crime family boss Ralph Natale later testified in court that Merlino "hated" Scarfo from this time onward.

 In the late 1980s, Nicky Scarfo Sr. came under increasing legal pressure as the Federal Bureau of Investigation conducted a massive investigation of the Scarfo crime family's operations.
 Twenty members of Scarfo's organization were imprisoned, and many more came under indictment.
 Five members of the Philadelphia crime family turned state's evidence against the elder Scarfo, including soldiers Nicholas Caramandi and Eugene Milano, capos Thomas DelGiorno and Lawrence Merlino (Chuckie Merlino's brother), and underboss (and Scarfo relative) Phil Leonetti.

 During the trial, Mark Scarfo attempted suicide on November 1, 1988.
 Mark, then only 17 years old, had been taunted for years by classmates about his father's criminal activities.
 Increasingly despondent over his father's possible imprisonment, Mark Scarfo hanged himself in the office of his father's concrete supply company in Atlantic City.
 He was discovered by his mother, and paramedics were able to resuscitate him.
 He suffered cardiac arrest and his brain was deprived of oxygen.
 He entered a coma where he remained until his death in April 2014.
 On November 4, 1988, just three days after Mark's suicide attempt, Nicky Scarfo Jr. and a friend assaulted a woman in an elevator at Hahnemann University Hospital in Philadelphia.
 The woman said the two men had looked menacingly at her, and she pretended to reach for a gun in her coat.
 The two men then punched her, pushed her to the floor, and kicked her several times.
 Scarfo was arrested for assault, convicted, fined, and put on probation for the incident.

 Nicodemo Scarfo Sr. was convicted on November 19, 1988, on more than 32 counts of racketeering, which included eight counts of murder, four counts of attempted murder, two counts of illegal distribution of methamphetamine, one count of loansharking, 14 counts of extortion, and one count of illegal gambling.

 Nicky Scarfo Jr. may have attempted to use his father's conviction as a means of rising within the syndicate.
 In October 1989, Scarfo Jr. bodyguard George Fresolone turned state's evidence and began wearing a wire.
 Fresolone taped Scarfo Jr. plotting the death of his cousin, Phil Leonetti, an act which would have allowed him to rise within the Philadelphia criminal organization: